RPetitmay/osticket-prereqs/README.md

 <img src="https://i.imgur.com/Cz95LZp.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 After successfully logging in, copy and paste the link of the osTicket Installation Zip Folder onto your VM.
 Download(donot unzip) the folder.
 Locate the downloaded folder in file explorer, drag/move the folder onto your desktop from file explorer.
-Afterwards extract all files from within the zipped folder.
+Afterwards extract(unzip) all files from within the zipped folder.
 To do so, right-click the folder, click extract all and then click extract.
 No need to change the extraction location.
 </p>
 <br />